S.J. Arnheim, Berlin, Germany

 make inroads into the time lock business.
 Some examples were

-There are no movement numbers, case has two numbers stamped on the
+There are no movement numbers, case #2 but it also has two numbers stamped on the